 Exposure to paraquat, especially when it is prolonged or frequent, can lead to Parkinson's disease, a diagnosis for which people with a history of exposure to this herbicide can recover financial compensation with the assistance of a lawyer who specializes in toxic exposure.

-There is also data available concerning the counties whose agricultural workers use the largest amounts of paraquat.
+There is also data available concerning the counties whose agricultural workers use the largest paraquat.
 Unsurprisingly, the first 9 counties that employ tremendous amounts of this herbicide are in California.
 The following are the top 30 counties that use large amounts of paraquat:

 Nonetheless, it is important to make the difference between paraquat poisoning, which is fatal in 70% of cases, and paraquat exposure, which is a gradual process that can eventually result in Parkinson's disease.

-Since 1990, we have been pursuing compensation on behalf of victims of toxic exposure, as this is our main area of practice.
-If you or a family member was exposed to paraquat and came to struggle with Parkinson's disease as a result, we will provide you with quality legal assistance to recover the financial compensation you are entitled to from the liable manufacturers.
+Since 1990, we have been pursuing compensation on behalf of victims of toxic exposure, which is our main area of practice.
+For example, if you or a family member was exposed to paraquat and came to struggle with Parkinson's disease.
+As a result, we will provide you with quality legal assistance to recover the financial compensation you are entitled to from the liable manufacturers.

 The only documents we will need from you are evidence of your paraquat exposure and proof of your related diagnosis, which must be Parkinson's disease to qualify for compensation.
 Furthermore, our legal experts will conduct extensive research to find additional evidence for your toxic exposure claim.